PersiaML/tutorials/src/training-context/index.md

 ## Mixed Precision Training

-The `mixed_precision` feature in PERSIA training is only support on gpu NN workers because it depends on [pytorch amp](https://pytorch.org/docs/stable/amp.html).
+The `mixed_precision` feature in PERSIA training is only supported on gpu NN workers because it depends on [pytorch amp](https://pytorch.org/docs/stable/amp.html).

 <!-- And it only improves the speed of the dense model training and reduce the corresponding device memory cost.
 It won increase or reduce the data for the embedding. -->